-During the recent renovation of the library, a butterfly garden was laid out on the north side of the library.
+One of the unique features of the library is a butterfly garden, laid out on the north side of the library.
 Handsome in all seasons, the garden reaches its peak between June and September.
 The Butterfly Garden link provides more information.

 Visiting the Library